wchesley/The-Notebook/School/Business Finance/Finance Notes.md

 ## Valuing Common Stock
 - Like bonds and preferred stock, common stock value is equal to the present value of all future cash flows (dividends in this case) expected to be received by the stockholder. *However* Common stock does not have a garunteed dividend like preferred stock does.
 For common stock the divided is based on profitability of the firm.
-	- Common Stock value is equal to teh dividend in year 1 divided by the required rate of return minus the growth rate of the company.
+	- Common Stock value is equal to the dividend in year 1 divided by the required rate of return minus the growth rate of the company.
 	- V<sub>cs</sub> = D<sub>1</sub> / r<sub>cs</sub> - g
 		- where g = ROE x pr
 		- ROE = Return on equity (net income divided by common book value)